gilmoreg/condictor/README.md

 ## Build/run instructions:

 Condictor requires a deployed instance of [condictor-backend](https://github.com/gilmoreg/condictor-backend).

-The demo has one running on a Docker image on Heroku.
+The demo has one running in a Docker image on Heroku.

 ```
 # In project root